MeltingReactor/opencode/README.md

 # <img src="opencode-wordmark-light.svg" alt="Opencode Logo." width="25%" align="bottom"> Projects
 Fun experiments with opencode.
+To open a project, click on it's folder above.

 ---

-To open a project, click on it's folder above.
+Changes:

+- Moved KDE Apps Installer back to it's own repo as it is not made with opencode.